michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 Working Papers
 ---

 "Just Patronage?
 Affinity and the Diplomatic Value of Non-Career Ambassadors."
-Revise and resubmit at the <i>Journal of Conflict Resolution</i>.
 Available on request.

 <details>
   <summary>Abstract</summary>